Complete guide for employee benefits:

-The ultimate guide to employee benefits in the United Kingdom
+What are employee benefits in the United Kingdom?

 Employee benefits are a form of non-salary related compensation.
-They’re given to employees in addition to traditional salary, forming part of total rewards.
-Employee benefits are used to attract talent, reward your existing team, and as a way to support employee physical and mental health & wellbeing.
+They’re given to employees in addition to traditional salaries.
+Employee benefits are used to attract talent, reward your existing team, and as a way to support employee physical and mental health and wellbeing.

 The types of employee benefits offered by employers can vary greatly across industries and countries.
-In general, they consist of pension schemes, health/life insurance schemes, paid holidays and leave, & other perks like gym memberships, cycle to work schemes etc.
+In general, they consist of:

-Employee benefits can benefit both the employee and the employer, as a great offering often means more satisfied employees and therefore more motivated employees.
-More on this later!
+Employee benefits can benefit both the employee and the employer, as a great offering often means more satisfied (therefore more motivated) employees.

 With so many different types of benefits out there, we’ve tried our best to condense them into the following list of examples: